-(iii) GameKnot Deferred Payment Liability
+(iii) GameKnot deferred payment liability

-The GameKnot deferred payment liability consists of the present value of a USD \$500,000 six-month anniversary payment (the "GameKnot Deferred Payment") to be paid on February 28, 2022, see Notes 5 and 29(iii).
+The GameKnot deferred payment liability consisted of the present value of a USD \$500,000 six-month anniversary payment (the "GameKnot Deferred Payment") to be paid on February 28, 2022.

-The Company has, at its option, the ability to settle the GameKnot Deferred Payment either in cash or by the allotment and issuance of such number of common shares determined by the volume weighted average price for the ten trading days prior to February 28, 2022.
+The Company had, at its option, the ability to settle the GameKnot Deferred Payment either in cash or by the allotment and issuance of such number of common shares determined by the volume weighted average price for the ten trading days prior to August 30, 2021.
 The GameKnot Deferred Payment was included in GameKnot's total purchase price consideration at an initial fair value of \$613,129 based on a discounted valuation using a 6.00% discount rate.

-The GameKnot Deferred Payment is amortized at an effective interest rate of 6.01%.
+The GameKnot Deferred Payment was amortized at an effective interest rate of 6.01%.